 With the support of a team of volunteer translators, the training documents are made available in 6 languages.

-Since 2014, AIC has also offered an online training programme which helps to:
+Since 2014, AIC has also offered an online training programme: the AIC Diploma.
+This helps to:

 - Strengthen the fundamental concepts of BEING an AIC volunteer.